abelwen/witsoverflow_2213773/README.md

  * When you click the plus button, you will be redirected to a new page where you can create posts.
  * When you click the up/down buttons on a post , you will change the number of up/down votes that post has
  * When you click the sort button, you will be able to sort the listed posts
+ * When you click on the report button, you will be able to state a reason for reporting the post
+ * When the admin clicks the report list button. they will be able to see a list of the reported posts by the student users
+ * After viewing the list of reported posts, the admin can choose to delete or keep this post.
+ * If the admin deletes a reported post, it should not be visible to the student user anymore.